Harikarthyk/web-Messenger-with-firebase-/README.md

              -> if you have created the room ID share that with your friends and have fun ...
              -> There are many security bugs to be fixed ... but this project is awesome for beginners ..

+check this out : https://upbeat-gates-bee0a5.netlify.app ( if this is inactive check the demo working below ..  )

 DEMO WORKING :
 -